emjose/news-site/README.md

 <a href="https://news-site-beta.vercel.app/">![Live Site](Assets/027-news-site-2.gif)</a>

-Users can navigate 10 pages of the most recent dog-related news.
+• Users can navigate 10 pages of the most recent dog-related news.

+• **Note:** Although the News API fetch request has parameters for the keyword "dogs," some articles unrelated to dogs appear in the newsfeed.

 <br>